stefan-hoeck/idris2-digest/docs/Main.md

 * Preprocess command-line options and continue if this returns `True`
 * Invoke `processPackageOpts` (such as `--build` or `--install`) and quit if done.
   This is the entry point into loading and building packages.
-It will be discussed in greater detail in [Packages](Packages.md).
+It will be discussed in greater detail in [Packages and Modules](Packages.md).
-* If we are still here, start REPL session or IDE mode:
+* If we are still here, start a REPL session or IDE mode:
   * Set verbosity based on command-line options
   * Initialize unification state
   * Determine the origin based on whether we have a source file to load or not